aliceminotto/lab_journal/lab_journal_january.md

 #####14/1/2016

 * running the version with the hill function to calculate the fitness (at the moment I'm just doing DT=1000 to see the differences)

+* trying to fix the branches problem, I think it is due to <code>deepcopy()</code> function not bing used anymore (???).
+Testing now for results.

+* note: the verison of <code>hpmodel2_2.py</code> that uses the Hill function it's still running, being cosiderabely slower than the linear version (this is probably due to the fact the the linear function breaks at !, while this one never reaches 1 by definition, but is just asymptotic).